alex-mark/spotify-clone/README.md

 ## [Try it](https://spotify-clone-6de4d.web.app/)

-You will get you public playlists, to control you devices you need Spotify Premium.
+You will get you public playlists & currently playing track, to control you devices you need Spotify Premium.

 ### Stack